b12consulting/nagra/contrib/weather/README.md

 ## Interlude

-Lets pause our work here and run a stripped-down version of what we did until now.
+Lets pause our work here and prepare a stripped-down version of what we did until now.

 ``` python
 from nagra import Transaction, Table, load_schema